 Now, when your PAN is linked to all these instruments related to your income and investments, it becomes easier for income tax officials to track your sources of income.
 By doing this in a comprehensive manner, they can calculate your income tax implications.

-So, what can a person do if they get access to your PAN card?
-It’s not like losing your banking card where someone can withdraw money from your bank account.
+Losing your PAN card is not Iike losing a banking card where someone can withdraw money from your bank account.
 But there are a few ways your PAN card can be misused if found by someone.

 All your important personal information is linked to your PAN card.
 If someone misuses your PAN data, they can access your bank account, phone number and address.
 They can also get your income details, insurance coverage, investments as well as employer information which might lead to more serious fraud.

 Your PAN card information can also be used by someone to borrow in your name and put your credit records and finances at risk.
-Even with hard enquiries and no borrowing, your credit score can go down.
-This can lead to hassles, financial losses and an impact on your borrowing ability.
+Even with hard enquiries and no borrowing, your credit score can plummet.
+This can lead to financial losses and an impact on your borrowing ability.

 PAN card details are also required for buying and redeeming investments like physical gold.
 As per the income tax rules, you must furnish PAN details for any transaction above ₹2 lakhs on physical gold.
 Further, you can also be a victim of identity theft and make fraud contacts on your behalf asking for money.